 Suunto Core Alu Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Core Alu has all the basics of a great altimeter watch.
 It features an altimeter and barometer, digital compass, and thermometer.
 It does not come with a built-in GPS like the Suunto Ambit3 Peak or the Suunto Traverse.
-Overall, this watch scored middle of the road when it comes to features, but of all the non-GPS watches, we think it's the best.
+Overall, this watch scored middle-of-the-road when it comes to features, but of all the non-GPS watches, we think it's the best.

 Altimeter and Barometer